d0wr1k/linux/README.md

 - cd linux

-- chmod +x trocar-porta-fedora-selinux.sh
+- chmod +x trocar-portaSSH-fedora-selinux.sh

-- ./trocar-porta-fedora-selinux.sh
+- ./trocar-portaSSH-fedora-selinux.sh

 #*If you want to change the port, you will need to change the bash*

-- nano trocar-porta-fedora-selinux.sh
+- nano trocar-portaSSH-fedora-selinux.sh

 - sudo semanage port -a -t ssh_port_t -p tcp YOURPORT